DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 iv.
 Labium: the labium (lower lip) prevents the wastage of food from the mouth.

 - Sucking mechanism: there are three popular organisms which exhibit sucking mechanism.
-These are: mosquito, butterfly and housefly.
+These are mosquitoes, butterflies and houseflies.
 These insects have different modifications of mouth parts adapted for feeding on food through the mechanism of sucking.

 i.
 They possess different sets of teeth to grind food.

 ii.
-The teeth are hard and strong to withstand biting, chewing or grinding and cracking of food.
+The teeth are hard and strong enough to withstand biting, chewing grinding and cracking of food.

 iii.
 They possess incisors which are sharp with flat edges used for cutting off bits of food.